You are listening to the Sean Hannity Radio Show Podcast.

 You know what would be cool?

-Wouldn't it be cool if Tebow can really make it in MLB and play for the Mets and like be a great hitter and a great outfielder?
+Wouldn't it be cool if Tebow can really make it in MLB and play for the Mets and be a great hitter and a great outfielder?

-Because I've never met anybody that was more anti-Tim Tebow than Stephen A. He can't throw the ball.
+That will drive Stephen A. That's years of him talking because I've never met anybody that was more anti-Tim Tebow than Stephen A.

 He shouldn't be.

-Okay, I watched him the time that he played for the Broncos, and he was playing a very important playoff game, and he killed it.
+Okay, I watched him the time that he played for the Broncos and he was playing a very important playoff game and he killed it.

 I thought he did great.